Checking in with Chuck Russell’s franchise-altering spectacle

 Kristen Parker: That’s just a house I dream about.

 It is from this sub-narrative that The Dream Warriors is able to draw its true strength.
-While the original movie successfully examined the mind-bending slights of the subconscious, Chuck Russell’s visually audacious addition goes above and beyond, maintaining those universal properties that delineate dreams from reality, while exploring the vast and endless possibilities of a domain in which the rules no longer apply.
-In the original, Craven smartly tapped into those universal ambiguities which we’ve all experienced while inhabiting the realms of the subconscious mind: our inability to escape a pursuing menace or find our way out of a seemingly familiar place, sudden changes in identity and our incapacity to delineate the dream world from reality to name but a few, but Russell gives us a blank canvas, transforming the realm into something truly fantastical.
+While the original movie successfully examined the mind-bending slights of the subconscious, Chuck Russell’s visually audacious outing goes above and beyond, maintaining those universal properties that delineate dreams from reality while exploring the vast and endless possibilities of a domain in which the laws of traditional physics no longer apply.
+In the original A Nightmare on Elm Street, Craven smartly tapped into those universal ambiguities that we’ve all experienced while inhabiting the realms of the subconscious mind: our inability to escape a pursuing menace or find our way out of a seemingly familiar place, sudden changes in identity and our incapacity to delineate the dream world from reality to name but a few, but thanks to some gorgeous set design and various advancements in the field of SFX, Russell gives us a blank canvas where absolutely anything goes, forging a visual realm that is truly fantastical.

-Sure, a vastly increased budget helped, and who knows what Craven would have forged with the same kitty — presumably something much darker.
-And perhaps he would have if he wasn’t busy making studio flop Deadly Friend, a movie that failed due to its ability to escape Krueger’s shadow and meddling producers who longed to tap into the character’s personality, turning a serious sci-fi drama into a senseless yet admittedly charming Elm Street rip-off.
-At the same time, Russell was busy attempting to expand on that concept, and he did so for better and for worse.
-The Dream Warriors features a series of mind-blowing practical effects, the kind that would set the template for all future instalments.
-Many, myself included, will tell you that this all but destroyed the series going forward, but it was great while it lasted.
-Those later sequels would cheapen the series by only concentrating on those superficial elements, but The Dream Warriors was different.
-Scenes such as the one in which Patricia Arquette’s Kristen is half-swallowed by a Freddy-faced worm was breathtaking back in 1987, as was the scene in which Krueger emerged from the TV and glibly announced his ‘prime time’ arrival.
-For a brief period, The Dream Warriors breathed new life into the series.
+A vastly increased budget no doubt helped, and who knows what Craven would have forged with the same kitty?
+At the time, the innovative director was busy making studio flop Deadly Friend, a movie that failed due to its ability to escape Krueger’s shadow and meddling executives who longed to tap into the character’s popularity, turning a serious sci-fi drama into a senseless yet admittedly charming Elm Street rip-off.
+Some of the practical effects featured in The Dream Warriors were absolutely jaw-dropping, the kind that would set the template for all future instalments.
+Many, myself included, will tell you that this jeopardised the integrity of the Krueger character going forward, our once-wicked villain transformed into the wisecracking circus master of a purely commercial entity, but the balance was great while it lasted.

 Freddy Krueger – What’s wrong, Joey?
 Feeling tongue-tied?

-However, the problem with excess is its propensity to exceed, and while The Dream Warriors trod a delicate line between horror and fantasy, later instalments would shed its creative perspective like a Freddy-shaped shuttle hurtling toward commercialisation.
-A year later, The Dream Master would lay waste to the survivors of Westin Hills within the first ten minutes of the movie, replacing them with a cast of paper-thin characters who took a backseat to Freddy’s increasingly ludicrous, horror-defying antics, and by the time the series had entered the barren ’90s, one of the genre’s most reprehensible creations had become little more than a commercial sideshow, flogging his increasingly tired act like a circus bear being poked and prodded by the very kids his character had supposedly molested.
-When it comes to marketing, there really is no sense of decency it seems.
+You couldn’t blame New Line, who were still very much an indie company looking to branch out, for indulging in their newly discovered mascot, but for me it would jeopardise the integrity of the franchise.
+The problem with excess is its propensity to exceed, and while The Dream Warriors trod a delicate line between horror and fantasy, later instalments would shed creative perspective like a Freddy-shaped shuttle hurtling towards commercialisation.
+A year later, The Dream Master would lay waste to the survivors of Westin Hills within the first ten minutes of the movie, replacing them with a cast of paper-thin characters who took a backseat to Freddy’s increasingly ludicrous, horror-defying antics, and by the time the series had entered the barren 90s, one of the genre’s most reprehensible creations had become little more than a commercial sideshow, flogging his increasingly tired act like a circus bear being poked and prodded by the very kids his character had supposedly molested.
+When it comes to commercialism, there really is no sense of decency it seems.

-The Dreams Warriors is by no means perfect, and a hokey religious angle featuring a mysterious nun threatens to derail its credibility at times, but those minor distractions notwithstanding, the movie is a brave and effective exercise in imagination which expands on the original movie’s concept while staying true to the staple ingredients that made it so deliciously unique.
-Though it pales next to Craven’s opus as an exercise in terror, it both redesigns and rediscovers, which is as much as you can hope for from a sequel, while its largely rotten legacy is only testament to its influence.
+The Dreams Warriors is by no means perfect, and a hokey religious angle featuring a mysterious nun threatens to derail its credibility at times, fleshing out a backstory that only serves to detract from Krueger’s mystique, but those minor distractions notwithstanding, the movie is a brave and effective exercise in imagination which expands on the original movie’s concept while staying true to the staple ingredients that made him such a deliciously unique character.
+Though it pales next to Craven’s opus as an exercise in terror, it both redesigns and rediscovers, which is as much as you can hope for from any sequel, and its largely rotten legacy is only testament to its influence.